farooq9060132-afk/90storezon_calculators/README.md

 ## Contributing

+We welcome contributions to the 90storezon Online Calculators project!
+Here's how you can help:

 1. Fork the repository
-2. Create a feature branch
+2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch
+4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Create a Pull Request
+5. Open a Pull Request

+### Adding New Calculators

+To add a new calculator:

+1. Create a new directory in the `calculators/` folder with a descriptive name
+2. Implement your calculator in an `index.php` file within that directory
+3. Add an entry for your calculator in `calculators/index.php`
+4. Update the `.htaccess` file in the `calculators/` directory with appropriate rewrite rules
+5. Test thoroughly across different devices and browsers

+### Reporting Issues

+If you find a bug or have a feature request, please [open an issue](https://github.com/farooq9060132-afk/90storezon_calculators/issues) on GitHub.

+### Code Style

+- Follow the existing PHP and JavaScript patterns in the codebase
+- Maintain consistent styling with the existing calculators
+- Ensure all code is responsive and accessible

 ## License